 Routine management advice was also given including recommendations to wormtest and drench if required.
 AD&E injections were also recommended due to the prolonged dry and lack of green feed available.

 Actinobacillus lignieresii is a normal inhabitant of the oral cavity and rumen (Radostits et al. 1994), and infection occurs due to damage to the oral mucosa.
 Abbatoir surveys suggest that subclinical infections are common, particularly affecting the draining lymph nodes of the head (Radostits et al. 1994).

 Actinobacillosis is a common diagnosis in cattle, but generally affects individual animals - it unusual to see such high numbers affected within a herd.
 Both of these herds were subject to considerable stresses, both nutritionally due to prolonged drought, and physiologically, with one mob teething, and the other with young calves at foot.
 It is likely that this contributed to the "outbreaks" in these cases.

-Response to treatment is generally good, but recurrence is common, particularly in chronic cases (Radostits et al, 1994).
-It is difficult to prevent the disease except through minimizing exposure to rough or spiky feedstuffs (Parkinson et al, 2010), which can prove difficult under drought conditions.
+Response to treatment is generally good, but recurrence is common, particularly in chronic cases (Radostits et al. 1994).
+It is difficult to prevent the disease except through minimising exposure to rough or spiky feedstuffs (Parkinson et al. 2010), which can prove difficult under drought conditions.

 Actinobacillosis is not considered a high risk zoonotic disease, but the organism has been isolated from bite wounds inflected by cattle (Radostits et al. 1994), so care should be taken when investigating these cases.